 Toggles an adventurer's ghost status.
 Useful for walking through walls, avoiding attacks, or recovering after a death.

 Instantly grow seeds inside farming plots.

 With no argument, this command list the various seed types currently in use in your farming plots.
-With a seed type, the script will grow 100 of these seeds, ready to be harvested.
-Set the number with a 2nd argument.
+With a seed type, the script will grow specified seeds, ready to be harvested.